mapmanager/mapmanager.github.io/_posts/2015-04-18-annotating-a-stack.md

 - Select an existing annotation with a single-click.
 Selected annotations appear yellow.
 - Delete an annotation by first selecting the annotation and hitting keyboard <kbd>delete</kbd> or <kbd>backspace</kbd>.
 - Each annotation can have a textual note, select the annotation and press keyboard <kbd>n</kbd> to enter a note.
 Notes can then be searched using the [search][6] panel.
+- Each annotation can have a 'user type'.
+Set the 'user type' with a right-click and select 'user type'.
+User types can then be searched using the [search][6] panel.
 - See [stack annotations][12] for more information.

 #### 5.1 Marking annotations bad

-Be very liberal in your scoring, mark anything you think might be a spine.
-Annotations can be flagged as 'bad' using the right-click menu 'bad'.
-Bad annotations remain in the database but are **not** included in output [reports](reports).
-As your datasets grow, marking questionable spines with an annotation and then as bad allows you to return to a given stack and see you already decided **not** to include a putative spine in your analysis.

  - Select an annotation with a single mouse click (selected annotations are yellow).
  - Right-click and select 'bad'

+Be very liberal in your scoring, mark anything you think might be a valid annotation.
+Annotations marked 'bad' remain in the database but are **not** included in output [reports](reports) and can be toggled on/off in plots.
+As your datasets grow, marking questionable annotations as 'bad' allows you to return to a given stack and see you already decided **not** to include a putative annotation in your analysis.

 #### 6. Saving and loading annotations

 - Save stack annotations using the 'Save Stack' button.
-- The next time a folder of .tif files is opened, the annotations for each stack will automatically be opened
+- The next time a folder of Tiff files is loaded, the annotations for each stack will automatically be opened.

 #### 7. Generating reports